caycefischer/sketch-copyeditor/README.md

 ## Usage
 ### Creating a copy deck
 1. Select a page in your Sketch file.
+Make sure ALL TEXT LAYERS have a unique name.
 2. Run `1.
 Generate copy deck` from the plugins menu.
 3. All the copy from your design is now in your clipboard.
 4. Create a blank file in your text editor and paste in the contents of your clipboard.